Request a review of a decision

 - Your eligibility for a social housing service, including where:

-- your transfer application is cancelled or considered ineligible
+- your transfer application is deemed ineligible

 - you’re no longer eligible to remain in public housing (e.g. ongoing eligibility)